-State Aid represents approximately 6.6% of the Town's recurring revenues.
+State Aid represents approximately 7.6% of the Town's recurring revenues.
 The Town receives revenue for both General Government and Education purposes.
 All of these funds with the exception of "offsets" () are available to be used to support any Town purpose and are not earmarked for one department's use.
 The Town normally forecasts State Receipts based upon the most current information available from the State as of the time of Annual Town Meeting.

-However, as we did with local receipts, this year we have projected no increase in the revenues.
+It is important to note that there is a significant increase included for Chapter 70 aid.
+This increase is the result of the State's commitment to continuing to implement the formula change put in place by the Student Opportunity Act.
 These amounts are subject to change as the State's budget process progresses.
 The following chart details a five year history of the various types of State Receipts.